SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 This section has been established to be a central location for policy decisions made by the Council members over the years along with interpretation of the bylaws as provided in Article IX, Section 3 of the Bylaws.

-A. The president shall inform the represented clubs of Council in writing twice a year (May and November) concerning the activities and accomplishments of Council.
+A. The President shall inform the represented clubs of Council of the activities and accomplishments of Council.